SecJS/Utils/README.md

 ## Installation

-> To use the high potential from @secjs/utils you need to install first this packages from SecJS,
+> To use the high potential from this package you need to install first this other packages from SecJS,
-> it keeps as dev dependency because one day @secjs/core will install everything once.
+> it keeps as dev dependency because one day `@secjs/core` will install everything once.

 ```bash
 npm install @secjs/contracts @secjs/exceptions
 ```

+> Then you can install the package using:

 ```bash
 npm install @secjs/utils